TykTechnologies/tyk-helm-chart/README.md

 This chart provides a full Tyk Installation (API Management Dashboard and API Gateways with Analytics) for Kubernetes.

-This means that a single Tyk installation can be used for both "north-south" inbound traffic from the internet to protect and promote your services, as well as internal east-west traffic, enabling you to secure your services in any way you see fit, including mutual TLS.

-It also means that you can bring the full features set of the Tyk API Gateway to your internal and external services from a single control plane.
+For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
+The operator can be installed along this chart and works with all installation types.

 **Prerequisites**

-- Redis installed in the cluster or reachable from K8s
+- Redis installed in the cluster or reachable from inside K8s
 - MongoDB installed in the cluster, or reachable from inside K8s

-> MongoDB is not required for Tyk Community Edition or Hybrid Gateways
+> MongoDB is not required for Tyk Community Edition or Hybrid Gateways installations

 To get started quickly, you can use mongo.yaml and redis.yaml manifests to install MongoDB and Redis inside your kubernetes cluster.
-**Please note that this must not ever be used in production and for anything but a quick start evaluation only, use external DBs or Helm charts for MongoDB and Redis in any other case.**
+**Please note that these provided manifests must not ever be used in production and for anything but a quick start evaluation only, use external DBs or Official Helm charts for MongoDB and Redis in any other case.**
-We're providing this Mongo and Redis manifests that will loose your data on restart as an example, so you can quickly have Tyk running.
+We provide these manifests so you can quickly have Tyk running however they are not meant for long term storage of data for example.

 	kubectl create namespace tyk
 	kubectl apply -f deploy/dependencies/mongo.yaml -n tyk